 It will strengthen the sustainability of the programmes and, at the same time, expand the number of beneficiaries of the EU LRRD support.
-In particular, in Northern Bahr el Ghazal the action will contribute to the Joint FAO-UNDP-UNICEF-WFP pilot action "Northern Bahr el Ghazal Recovery and Stabilization Programme" which is about to start.
-The four mentioned UN agencies will work in close coordination implementing the same Action but each of them performing the activities they are specialised in.
-This will help in strengthening coordination and complementarity in the selected areas.
+In particular, in Northern Bahr el Ghazal the action will contribute to the Joint FAO-UNDP-UNICEF-WFP pilot action "Northern Bahr el Ghazal Recovery and Stabilization Programme".
+The four mentioned UN agencies work in close coordination implementing the same Action but each of them performing the activities they are specialised in.
+Aligned to the 'new way of working', the programme complements humanitarian investments in Northern Bahr el Ghazal (NBeG) through implementation of the United Nations Joint Recovery and Stabilization Programme (JRSP) whose overall objective is to contribute to the progressive transformation of South Sudan towards sustainable peace, stability and development in a step-by-step manner.